-- a) Holding energy companies that use the hydraulic fracturing process liable for any and all expenses or environmental damage and health impacts incurred as a result of the activity and handling of wastewater and other byproducts associated with the extraction process; - b)A full Environmental Impact Statement (EIS), with assessments of health and economic impacts, water quality, water quantity and the effect of a diversion of water that may currently be assigned to agricultural, private and municipal use or under other contracted obligations; and - c) Local oversight and regulation of the fracking process. - E. Landowner Rights in Natural Resource Project Development (wind, solar, fracking, etc.)
+- a) Holding energy companies that use the hydraulic fracturing process liable for any and all expenses or environmental damage and health impacts incurred as a result of the activity and handling of wastewater and other byproducts associated with the extraction process; - b) A complete Environmental Impact Statement (EIS), with assessments of health and economic impacts, baseline water qualityand quantity and the effect of a diversion of water that may currently be assigned to agricultural, private and municipal use or under other contracted obligations; - c) Local oversight and regulation of the fracking process; - d) Mandatory disclosure of the chemicals, including percentages, used in fracking and drilling fluids.
+Such chemicals must be identified as environmentally safe before use; and - e) Mandatory monitoring of possible groundwater contamination and oversight of saltwater disposal systems.

+E. Landowner Rights in Natural Resource Project Development (wind, solar, fracking, etc.)